 The LI Notification messages sent over LI_HI4 are structured as a header and a payload.
 The header contains general information like LIID, timestamp (as for example defined in ETSI TS 102 232-1 [9]).
 The payload contains the administrative information such as notification.
 Details of the LI Notification messages can be found in Annex B of the present document.

 Where the LI_HI4 interface is present alongside an LI_HI2 interface or LI_HI3 interface, the LI Notification messages shall be transmitted along the same connection as the IRI messages or CC.
-Where ETSI TS 102 232-1 [9] is used for LI_HI2 or LI_HI3, messages defined as passing over the LI_HI4 interface shall be passed as the contents of the operatorLeaMessage field.
+Where ETSI TS 102 232-1 [9] is used for LI_HI2 or LI_HI3, messages defined as passing over the LI_HI4 interface shall be passed in the hI4Payload sequence.

-The MDF2/3 shall support generation LI Notification messages for at least the following events:
+The MDF2/MDF3 shall support generation LI Notification messages for at least the following events: